2008 UTEP Miners football team: SMU

-Trevor Vittatoe threw for 410 yards and connected with Kris Adams for three touchdowns to lead UTEP to a 36–10 victory over SMU on Saturday night.

-Vittatoe completed 21-of-31 passes, finishing his evening after just three-quarters.
-Adams caught five of those passes for 145 yards and the three touchdowns.
-It was a career-high for Vittatoe and Adams, both sophomores.

-Vittatoe connected with Adams for an 85-yard touchdown pass on UTEP's first play from scrimmage.
-The Miners (5–5, 4–2 Conference USA) rolled up 544 total yards and never trailed, leading 10–3 after one quarter and 26–3 at the half.

-Jose Martinez kicked five field goals in the game, connecting from 34, 48, 26, 31 and 23 yards.

-SMU (1–10, 0–7) scored its lone touchdown in the fourth quarter after trailing 36–3.
-Logan Turner hit Bradley Haynes with a 27-yard pass for the touchdown.

 Houston

 Although meeting for the first time during the Cougars' inaugural season in 1946, the UTEP Miners had only met with the Cougars five times in history.
 As Conference USA foes, the Cougars held a 2–3 all-time record against the Miners, whereas both wins came consecutively during the 2006 and 2007 meetings of the teams.
 Mike Price returned as the Miners' head coach this season.
 After a close game, where Houston lagged behind, the Cougars made a fourth quarter comeback to win the game.

 East Carolina

 The Pirates welcome the Miners to Greenville for the first time ever.
 East Carolina and this Conference USA West opponent are meeting for the second time.
 The first meeting occurred last fall in El Paso, Texas.
 ECU won in overtime, 45–42 in the Sun Bowl.